Kajol-Kumari/API_2.0/README.md

 ## Add your detail to the live website

-Please follow the below steps in order to ee your details at https://workshop-frontend.netlify.app/
+Please follow the below steps in order to see your details at https://workshop-frontend.netlify.app/

 1. Visit postman web at https://web.postman.co/
 2. Register Yourself 🖥️